 This test is based on the foundational scale and classic research of Alfred Kinsey.
 To ensure the relevance and accuracy of the results, the wording of certain questions has been adapted to reflect the contemporary socio-cultural context and advancements in modern sexology.
 This allows us to preserve the scientific integrity of the original model while making it more accessible and relevant for today's user.

 If you've ever wondered how gay you are, then this quiz will help determine your place on the scale of sexuality.
-Please note that the Kinsey scale was created quite a long time ago and it is hardly criticized by modern scientists.
+Please note that the Kinsey scale was created quite a long time ago and it is still rarely challenged by modern scientists.

 A score of 0 indicates exclusive heterosexuality, while a score of 6 indicates exclusive homosexuality.
 Intermediate values (1–5) indicate varying degrees of bisexuality or attraction to both sexes in different proportions.